-The main protection of your child's health is for the Children's Center to prevent ill children from attending the Center and thus infecting your own child with the illness.
+The main protection of your child's health is for the Children's Center to prevent ill children from attending the Center.
 The Children's Center staff members have been trained to recognize possible infectious disease symptoms, and families of children with these symptoms will be asked to keep their children at home and away from well children.